edheltzel/flightdeck-parcel/README.md

 #### 🤖 Dependencies

-> **Note:** Currently there is a bug inside of Parcel that does not allow pnpm to install packages correctly.
+> **Note:** Currently there is a bug inside of Parcel that does not allow Parcel to use pnpm to install packages correctly.
 So we are recommending that you use NPM or Yarn to install the dependencies - we will update this section once the bug is fixed.

-`pnpm` is our package manager of choice – we highly recommend you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all the `pnpm` commands are work out-of-the-box.
+~~`pnpm` is our package manager of choice~~ – we highly recommend you enable Node's [corepack](https://nodejs.org/api/corepack.html), this way all the ~~`pnpm`~~ commands are work out-of-the-box.

-> Please be aware that this certainly won't be the most recent version of PNPM and as of this writing, PNPM is at version [7.5.0](https://github.com/pnpm/pnpm/releases).
+> Please be aware that this certainly won't be the most recent version of PNPM/Yarn and as of this writing, PNPM is at version [7.12.2](https://github.com/pnpm/pnpm/releases).

-Also, You can swap `pnpm` in favor of `yarn` or `npm` without any friction.
+**Also, You can swap `pnpm` in favor of `yarn` or `npm` without any friction.**

 - pnpm